 The signs of aging are inevitable — especially on our faces!
 Luckily for many people who want to prevent these signs from becoming too prominent, wrinkles and loss of fullness in the face can be treated.
 How?
 At your dermatologist’s office using dermal fillers.

 In 2017, there were nearly 2.7 million dermal filler procedures, making fillers one of the most popular cosmetic procedures out there (second only to Botox, with more than 7 million procedures).
 The American Society of Plastic Surgeons says that this is part of a trend towards patients targeting more diverse, specific parts of the body with surgical and minimally-invasive procedures.

 But what exactly are fillers?
 What are the different types, and what’s it like to get one?
 We’ve got all the answers here.

-Why do people get fillers?
+Why do people get facial fillers?

 As the human body begins to age, the face loses fat and volume.
 This is a result of our skin losing its natural collagen and elasticity, which can lead to the appearance of sagging and hollowness.
 Older people start to see more pronounced lines, sallow skin and a loss of shape in their face.
-To counteract these aging effects, fillers were designed to reintroduce collagen and help the skin and face retain its shape and elasticity.
+To counteract these aging effects, fillers were designed to reintroduce collagen and help the skin and face retain their shape and elasticity.